 Gastronomy and the City.
-Some may argue that this perfect match is as exquisite a pairing as wine and cheese.
+Some might argue that this perfect match is as exquisite a pairing as wine and cheese.
 Where better to practice the art of good eating than in the city.
-Conversely, where other than the city is there a greater opportunity to partake in good eating.
+Alternatively speaking, where other than the city is there a greater opportunity to partake in good eating.
 Is it the food, then, that makes the city?
 Or the city that makes the food?

 Earlier in March, I attended the Southeast Asian premiere of Noma, My Perfect Storm.
 Presented in Singapore by Anonymous, the screening of Noma, My Perfect Storm was the launch to an upcoming film festival themed entirely on food (FoodCine.ma).